Uniform Crime Reporting Survey (UCR)

 View the Questionnaire(s) and reporting guide(s).

-UCR Aggregate Survey:
+UCR1 Aggregate Survey:

 Data for the aggregate survey are processed through a set of automated edit routines to further verify the counts for internal consistency.